NaeemK1188/c1224-code-solutions/dom-events/dom-events-quiz-notes.md

 - What object is passed into an event listener callback when the event fires?

-  event object, we can listen to an object
+  event object. (event listener listen to an object event)

 - What is the `event.target`?
 If you weren't sure, how would you check?
 Where could you get more information about it?

-  event.target its the value of the event object. is the element that triggered the event.
+  event.target is the value of the event object.
+(Event is the element that triggered by the user interaction)

 - What is the difference between these two snippets of code?
   ```js
   element.addEventListener('click', handleClick);
   ```
-  function definition, waiting the passing a reference of function
+  Function definition that is waiting the passing a reference of function(handleClick)
   ```js
   element.addEventListener('click', handleClick());
   ```
-  calling the function and taking the return value. its not returning anything just undefined because its a void
+  Calling the function and taking the return value on the spot.
+Its not returning anything just undefined because it returns nothing(void)

 ## Notes